Attention in Motion: Secure Platooning via Transformer-based Misbehavior Detection: Conclusion

 \section{Conclusion}

 We presented \textsc{AIMformer}, a transformer-based framework for misbehavior detection tailored specifically to vehicular platooning environments.
 Our framework incorporates domain-specific techniques, including global positioning encoding with temporal offsets, as well as a precision-focused loss function.
-These components effectively address the unique challenges of detecting malicious behavior in coordinated multi-vehicle systems. \textsc{AIMformer} simultaneously models inter-vehicle temporal dependencies and spatial correlations, enabling robust detection across heterogeneous control strategies and attack vectors while maintaining the computational efficiency required for safety-critical applications.
-Our comprehensive evaluation establishes \textsc{AIMformer}'s superiority over existing \ac{DNN} architectures, demonstrating consistent performance gains across various attack scenarios with an \ac{AUC} of 96-99\%.
+These components effectively address the unique challenges of detecting malicious behavior in coordinated multi-vehicle systems. \textsc{AIMformer} supports two configurations: $B \cdot V$ captures intra-vehicle temporal dynamics independently per vehicle for distributed vehicle-local deployment, while $V \cdot T$ further captures inter-vehicle spatial correlations through joint spatio-temporal attention for infrastructure-based deployment.
+Both enable robust detection across heterogeneous control strategies and attack vectors with the computational efficiency required for safety-critical applications.
+Our evaluation establishes \textsc{AIMformer}'s superiority over existing \ac{DNN} architectures, demonstrating consistent performance gains across various attack scenarios with an \ac{AUC} of 96-99\%.
 Moreover, deployment analysis validates the practical feasibility of sub-millisecond inference latencies, achievable through model quantization and optimization, enabling both vehicle-local and infrastructure-based deployments.